ppy/osu-wiki/wiki/Tournaments/osu!_Riverside/SWEAT/en.md

 ## Prizes

-All prizes will be awarded to osu! and osu!mania winners separately.
+All prizes were awarded to osu! and osu!mania winners separately.

 <!-- TODO: Add other prizes if/when there are images uploaded that show winners with them... -->
 | Placing | Prize(s) |